Mammillaria vetula subsp. gracilis

 mam-mil-AR-ee-uh GRASS-il-is FRAJ-ih-liss

-Other synonyms of Mammillaria vetula subsp. gracilis from Plats of the World Online (21): Cactus pulchellus (Salm-Dyck) Kuntze, Cactus regius (C.Ehrenb.)
+Other synonyms of Mammillaria vetula from Plats of the World Online (24) (List last updated on 12-21-20): Cactus gracilis (Pfeiff.)
+Kuntze, Cactus pulchellus (Salm-Dyck) Kuntze, Cactus regius (C.Ehrenb.)
 Kuntze, Cactus vetulus (Mart.)
 Kuntze, Chilita fragilis (Salm-Dyck ex K.Brandegee) Orcutt, Chilita vetula (Mart.)
 Orcutt, Escobariopsis gracilis (Pfeiff.)
 Doweld, Escobariopsis vetula (Mart.)
 Doweld, Krainzia gracilis (Pfeiff.)
-Doweld, Mammillaria fragilis Salm-Dyck ex K.Brandegee, Mammillaria gracilis Pfeiff., Mammillaria gracilis var. fragilis A.Berger, Mammillaria gracilis var. pulchella (Salm-Dyck) Salm-Dyck, Mammillaria kuentziana P.Fearn & B.Fearn, Mammillaria magneticola J.Meyrán, Mammillaria pulchella Salm-Dyck, Mammillaria regia C.Ehrenb., Mammillaria vetula subsp. gracilis (Pfeiff.)
+Doweld, Mammillaria fragilis Salm-Dyck ex K.Brandegee, Mammillaria gracilis Pfeiff., Mammillaria gracilis var. fragilis A.Berger, Mammillaria gracilis var. pulchella (Salm-Dyck) Salm-Dyck, Mammillaria gracilis f. pulchella (Salm-Dyck) Schelle, Mammillaria grandiflora Salm-Dyck, Mammillaria kuentziana P.Fearn & B.Fearn, Mammillaria magneticola J.Meyrán, Mammillaria pulchella Salm-Dyck, Mammillaria regia C.Ehrenb., Mammillaria vetula subsp. gracilis (Pfeiff.)
 D.R.Hunt, Mammillaria vetula subsp. lacostei Plein & Heinr.Weber, Mammillaria vetula subsp. magneticola (J.Meyrán) U.Guzmán, Neomammillaria fragilis (Salm-Dyck ex K.Brandegee) Britton & Rose, Neomammillaria vetula (Mart.)
 Britton & Rose

-I bought this cactus from Lowe’s on July 18, 2018.
-The label says is a Mammillaria gracilis fragilis monstrose.
-Mammillaria gracilis subsp. fragilis is now a synonym of Mammillaria vetula subsp. gracilis.
+I brought this cactus home from Lowe’s on July 8, 2018.
+The label said it is a Mammillaria gracilis fragilis monstrose.
+I thought it was especially neat because it was so white.

 The label says: